Derek Hersey: Climbing career

-Hersey's efforts to push the limits of his sport earned him the nickname "Dr. Death".
+Hersey's efforts to push the limits of free soloing earned him the nickname "Dr. Death".
 Hersey was perhaps best known for his exploits in Eldorado Canyon, but his résumé included many other challenging ascents (and descents).
 Among them was his free-solo ascent of Crack of Fear, a sustained 5.10+ off-width route at Lumpy Ridge, Colorado; and an impressive effort on the Diamond (a 275 m wall on Longs Peak), when he free-soloed ascents of two routes and downclimbed another in a single day.
-He was well known for pumping up and down laps on the sustained 5.10 route Rosy Crucifixion in Eldorado Canyon as a work-out regime.
+He was well known for pumping up and down laps on the sustained 5.10 route Rosy Crucifixion in Eldorado Canyon as a workout regime.

 Death

 Derek Hersey died on 28 May 1993 in an accident while soloing the Steck-Salathé Route without protective gear, on Sentinel Rock in Yosemite National Park.
 He fell several hundred feet to his death.
 Craig Luebben, a friend of Hersey, speculated that he encountered a slippery rock.
 Although there was no rainfall officially reported in the area that day, a later report concluded that "rain-slicked rock" contributed to his fall.

-The search for Hersey's body was featured in a report on the CBS News program 48 Hours.
+The search for Hersey's body was featured in a report on the CBS News programme 48 Hours.